-The London Borough of Hounslow has designated an officer (the Strategic Pensions Manager) to ensure this procedure is appropriately followed.
-They are considered to have appropriate experience to help investigate whether there is reasonable cause to believe a breach has occurred, to check the law and facts of the case, to maintain records of all breaches and to assist in any reporting to The Pensions Regulator, where appropriate.

-If breaches relate to late or incorrect payment of contributions or pension benefits, information the matter should be highlighted to the Strategic Pensions Manager at the earliest opportunity to ensure the matter is resolved as a matter of urgency.

-Individuals must bear in mind, however, that the involvement of the Strategic Pensions Manager is to help clarify the potential reporter's thought process and to ensure this procedure is followed.
-The potential reporter remains responsible for the final decision as to whether a matter should be reported to The Pensions Regulator.

-The matter should not be referred to the Strategic Pensions Manager if doing so would alert any person responsible for a possible serious offence to the investigation (as highlighted in section 2).
-If that is the case, the individual should report the matter to The Pensions Regulator setting out the reasons for reporting, including any uncertainty - a telephone call to the Regulator before the submission may be appropriate, particularly in the case of a more serious breach.
+- 3.6.1 LBH has designated an officer (the Head of Finance Pensions & Treasury) to ensure this procedure is appropriately followed.
+They are considered to have appropriate experience to help investigate whether there is reasonable cause to believe a breach has occurred, to check the law and facts of the case, to maintain records of all breaches and to assist in any reporting to The Pensions Regulator, where appropriate. - 3.6.2 If breaches relate to late or incorrect payment of contributions or pension benefits, information the matter should be highlighted to the Head of Finance Pensions & Treasury at the earliest opportunity to ensure the matter is resolved as a matter of urgency. - 3.6.3 Individuals must bear in mind, however, that the involvement of the Head of Finance Pensions & Treasury is to help clarify the potential reporter's thought process and to ensure this procedure is followed.
+The potential reporter remains responsible for the final decision as to whether a matter should be reported to The Pensions Regulator. - 3.6.4 The matter should not be referred to the Head of Finance Pensions & Treasury if doing so would alert any person responsible for a possible serious offence to the investigation (as highlighted in section 2).
+If that is the case, the individual should report the matter to The Pensions Regulator setting out the reasons for reporting, including any uncertainty a telephone call to the Regulator before the submission may be appropriate, particularly in the case of a more serious breach.